raspberrypilearning/timelapse-setup/worksheet.md

 	print('done')
     ```

 1. This will take a little time to run.
-You should see the word `done` printed in the *Shell* when the script has finished.
+You should see the word `done` printed in the **Shell** when the script has finished.
 Your new `animation.gif` will be playable from the **File Manager** after a couple of minutes.

 ## Reducing the file size.

-Currently your animated gif is probably sitting at around the 10MB range, which is a little large for only a 10 frame animation.
-This is because your Pi Camera captures images at a resolution of 3280 x 2464 if you have a Pi Camera 2 or 1920 x 1080 if you have a Pi Camera 1.
+Currently your animated gif is probably sitting at around the 10MB range, which is a little large for only a ten frame animation.
+This is because your Pi Camera captures images at a resolution of 3280 x 2464 if you have a Camera Module v2 or 1920 x 1080 if you have an original Camera Module.
 You produce smaller gifs by using a smaller image resolution.

 1. Go back to your `timelapse.py` file.
 Now add in a single new line to set the resolution of the images.